 Another aspect of our Sixth Form is the pre-U global perspectives course.
 We expect all students in the sixth form to take this course.
 It provides valuable experience in reading sources and evaluating arguments that we believe are of value to all students.
 It is a one year course assessed by two coursework tasks and a short exam and the result will be available when university applications are made.

-Both AS and A level courses receive an equal number of lessons – 11 lessons per fortnight.
+A level courses receive an equal number of lessons – 11 lessons in Y12 and 12 lessons in Y13 per fortnight.

 During the post-AS exam period the Sixth Form pupils will take part in the school’s Extended Project.
 This is a piece of independent research into an academic topic of interest to the student.
 We interpret ‘academic’ in a wide sense, to encompass the full range of studies that students currently take at school, and may take at university.